Exponential ergodicity for Markov processes with random switching: Constant jump rates

-Here, we recall a version of Harris' Theorem (also called Foster, Lyapunov, Meyn-Tweedie, Doeblin) that is suitable for our needs.
+Before we start the proof proper, we recall a version of Harris' theorem (also called Foster, Lyapunov, Meyn-Tweedie, Doeblin in the literature) that is suitable for our needs.
 This theorem yields exponential convergence to stationarity for a process which does not ``escape to infinity'' and verifies furthermore a Doeblin-type condition.
-More precisely, we use the following notion of a small set: \begin{defi} A set $A \subset X$ is small for the semigroup $(P_t)_{t\geq 0}$ over a Polish space $(X,d_X)$, if there exists a time $t > 0$ and a constant $\varepsilon>0$ such that
+More precisely, we use the following notion of a small set: